finbourne/lusid-sdk-python/sdk/docs/ConfigurationRecipeApi.md

 # **upsert_recipe_composer**
 > UpsertSingleStructuredDataResponse upsert_recipe_composer(upsert_recipe_composer_request)

-[EXPERIMENTAL] UpsertRecipeComposer: Upsert a Recipe Composer.
+UpsertRecipeComposer: Upsert a Recipe Composer.
 This creates or updates the data in Lusid.

 Update or insert one Recipe Composer in a single scope.
 An item will be updated if it already exists  and inserted if it does not.
 The response will return the successfully updated or inserted Recipe Composer or failure message if unsuccessful                It is important to always check to verify success (or failure).